iwillspeak/Teasel/README.md

 ![Logo](assets/logo.png)

-Parser will be split into three parts:
+Parser is be split into three parts:

  * Tokeniser which produces tokens for each character in the input.
- * Tree.
+ * Untyped tree.
 A red-green tree implemenation and builder.
+ * Typed tree.
+A structured wrapper around the untyped tree for ergonomics.
  * Parser a parser which builds a syntax tree from the tokens.

 ## Tokenisation